We Are The Best Child Support Lawyers in Fort Lauderdale, FL

 Aside from continuing to provide love and regular attention, parents have no higher obligation than to provide financially for their children after the divorce.
 Child support is more important than any other debt or financial obligation.
 What level of support will be required?
 A court will determine the amount, and an attorney can help assure that the determination is fair under the law.

-Curtis R. Cowan, P.A. represents divorcing men and women throughout Broward County.
+Curtis R. Cowan, P.A. is a Fort Lauderdale child support law firm that represents divorcing men and women throughout Broward County.
 Contact our Fort Lauderdale office at (954) 953-2575 to discuss your child support case.
-Curtis R. Cowan is a Board-Certified marital and family law lawyer practicing in Florida with over 20 years experience.
+Fort Lauderdale child support lawyer Curtis R. Cowan is a Board-Certified marital and family law lawyer practicing in Florida with over 20 years experience.

 Determining Child Support